PhilipKone/cybersecurityWork/researchPP.md

 1. Preprocess phishing and legitimate emails, URLs, and messages to ensure robust model training.
 2. Design and implement feature engineering techniques to extract relevant attributes such as URL structure, domain reputation, and email content for effective phishing detection.
 3. Evaluate and optimize machine learning algorithms, including Random Forest, Support Vector Machines (SVM), and Neural Networks, to achieve high detection accuracy and efficiency.
+4. Integrate user feedback to refine the detection model and improve its adaptability to evolving phishing tactics.

 #### 1.4 Outline of Methodology